iron-prog/movie_recommendation/README.md

 The hybrid logic provides a powerful "best of both worlds" approach:

-Select a Movie: The user picks a movie they like (e.g., "Inception").
+Select a Movie: The user picks a movie they like (e.g., "Spider Man 3").

-Content-Based Candidates: The app finds the Top 30 movies that are most similar in content to "Inception" using the similarity.pkl matrix.
+Content-Based Candidates: The app finds the Top 30 movies that are most similar in content to "Spider Man 3" using the similarity.pkl matrix.

 Collaborative Re-Ranking: The app then iterates through those 30 candidates and uses the svd_model.pkl to predict a rating for each one (e.g., "A demo user would rate Interstellar 4.8/5").